Richard Corliss

 Richard Nelson Corliss (March 6, 1944 – April 23, 2015) was an American film critic and magazine editor for Time.
 He focused on movies, with occasional articles on other subjects.

 He was the former editor-in-chief of Film Comment and authored several books including Talking Pictures, which, along with other publications, drew early attention to the screenwriter, as opposed to the director.

 Personal life and background

 Corliss was born in 1944 in Philadelphia, Pennsylvania, the son of Elizabeth Brown (née McCluskey) and Paul William Corliss.
 He attended St. Joseph's College, Philadelphia (now Saint Joseph's University), obtaining a bachelor's degree, before progressing to Columbia University to earn a master's degree in film studies.
 Corliss resided in New York City with his wife, Mary, whom he married on Sunday, August 31, 1969.
 Mary was formerly a curator in the Film Stills Archive of the Museum of Modern Art.

 In a 1990 article, Corliss mentions his mother clipping movie ads with quotes of his and posting them to her refrigerator door.

 On April 23, 2015, Corliss died under hospice care in New York City after suffering a stroke.
+He was 71.